tinfoilsh/tdx-measure/README.md

   -V, --version                    Print version
 ```

+WARNING: when running with `--runtime-only`, the tool will assume a VM memory size higher that 2.75GB.

 ### Required Binaries

 To correctly compute measurements, `tdx-measure` requires a set of binaries that correspond the platform/firmware configuration or to the image that is executed.